Get fresh insights, pro tips, and thought starters–only the best of posts for you.

 Smartphones and tablets have taken educational technology into a league of its own.
 Though BYOD (Bring Your Own Device) and mobile integration were initially met with much skepticism, many schools have now given in to the amazing benefits.
 Let’s have a closer look at the benefits and potential risks.

 Everyone has a learning curve when it comes to new technology.
-Though kids are fast learners, BYOD helps a great deal as there is no time wasted in getting to know the device.
+Though kids are fast learners, BYOD in schools helps a great deal as there is no time wasted in getting to know the device.
 They can enroll the devices and start learning right away, not to mention the comfort and ease of using a familiar device.

 “Sometimes attaining the deepest familiarity with a question is our best substitute for actually having the answer.” – Brian Greene